 高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

-奥行きがわかる3D天然雪結晶 3D natural snow crystals with visible depth
+奥行きがわかる3D天然雪結晶 3D natural snow crystals that reveal depth

 このページの主役は、1枚の平面写真では見えない 雪結晶の奥行きです。組み合わせ六花、2重の六花、12花、5花、7花、8花などを、課題の設定 → 情報の収集 → 仮説の構築 → 観測による検証 → データの解釈という現在の高校理科の探究の流れで、論理的かつ見やすく整理しました。

-The key theme of this page is the depth along the c-axis that cannot be understood from a single flat photograph.
-Combined six-branched, double six-branched, twelve-branched, five-, seven-, and eight-branched crystals are explained through the full high-school inquiry cycle: question setting -> information gathering -> hypothesis building -> observational testing -> data interpretation.
+The main focus of this page is the depth of snow crystals that cannot be seen in a single flat photograph.
+Combined six-branched crystals, double six-branched crystals, twelve-branched crystals, and five-, seven-, and eight-branched crystals are organized in a clear, logical way through the current high-school science inquiry sequence: setting the question -> gathering information -> building a hypothesis -> testing by observation -> interpreting the data.

-動画が最大のセールスポイント The major selling point is the video 全画面表示と一時停止で、前後に重なる結晶板の枚数や位置関係が直感的にわかります。 Full-screen playback and pausing at the right moment make layered crystal plates and their depth relationships easy to grasp.
+動画が最大のセールスポイント The strongest selling point is the videos 全画面表示と一時停止で、前後に重なる結晶板の枚数や位置関係が直感的にわかります。 Full-screen playback and pausing at the right moment make layered crystal plates and their depth relationships easy to grasp.

-研究結果を反映 Research results included 5花、7花、8花、3角の6花など、未分類雪結晶の解釈を高校生向けに整理しました。 New interpretations of five-, seven-, eight-, and triangular six-branched crystals are summarized for high school readers.
+研究結果を反映 Based on research findings 5花、7花、8花、3角の6花など、未分類雪結晶の解釈を高校生向けに整理しました。 New interpretations of five-, seven-, eight-, and triangular six-branched crystals are summarized for high school readers.

-見やすい導線 Clear navigation 見にくかった画像リンクをカード型に変更し、画像と詳細ページへ迷わず移動できます。 Hard-to-see image links were rebuilt as clear cards, so visitors can reach images and detailed pages quickly.
+見やすい導線 Easy-to-follow navigation 見にくかった画像リンクをカード型に変更し、画像と詳細ページへ迷わず移動できます。 Hard-to-see image links were rebuilt as clear cards, so visitors can reach images and detailed pages quickly.

 Natural snow crystal with layered depth / 複数層の奥行きを感じられる天然雪結晶